There are so many books out there to help get you ready to be a mom, but these (in my opinion) are the best pregnancy books.

-When: My sister (who has no kids and is not pregnant) actually recommended this to me.
+When: Throughout pregnancy, especially at the beginning.
+My sister (who has no kids and is not pregnant) actually recommended this to me.
 She had a bunch of friends who all gave birth around the same time, and she wanted to read up a little bit so she chose this book.
 I really, really enjoyed this book, and I’ve recommended it to quite a few people.
 I started looking into what I could and could not do in early pregnancy and was completely overwhelmed with all of the rules.
 No sushi, no deli meat (or is it just no turkey?), no booze (but what if I just want a sip of my husband’s drink?), can I wear a seatbelt or no?, and forget about drinking caffeine!… I’m one of those people who is all about numbers, so this book, written by an economist, was perfect for me.
 She went through studies that some of these pregnancy “rules” are based on, explaining where some of the rules came from and debunking myths.
 A must-read if you ask me!

-Why: A slightly different take on taking care of babies, an American living in Paris talks about her experience raising a child in a place with different norms from what she’s used to.
+Why: A slightly different take on taking care of babies, an American woman living in Paris talks about her experience raising a child in a place with different norms from what she’s used to.

-When: I started reading this early in my pregnancy, and while it was a good book, I didn’t feel like it really spoke to me – yet.
+When: After baby is born.
+I started reading this early in my pregnancy, and while it was a good book, I didn’t feel like it really spoke to me – yet.
 I’ve put it back on the shelf to pull out once Baby T is here!
 I feel like it has some great parenting wisdom in there; I’m just not yet ready to talk about toddlerhood when I’m still trying to figure out what is going on with my third trimester bump.

-Why: This book is geared toward a dad-to-be (or could be for any non-pregnant partner!) and not only talks about what’s going on during pregnancy in a pregnant woman’s body, but it covers what Dad might be feeling, too.
+Why: This book is geared toward a dad-to-be (or could be for any non-pregnant partner!).
+It not only talks about what’s going on during pregnancy in a pregnant woman’s body, but it covers what Dad might be feeling, too.
 One of my favorite parts of this book is the added info with suggestions for what Dad should do to help Mom out.
 It’s a refreshing take on modern pregnancies.
 Genius, if you ask me!

 2 Pregnancy Apps You Need